|Home||Fictions||Articles||Facts||Life Stories||Poems etc.||Herbs etc.||Links|

 A few practical ways to test for low thyroid at home:

 Take your temperature ... with an old fashioned mercury thermometer.
 Put one beside your bed at night and before you rise in the morning, put the thermometer in your arm pit for about 4 minutes.
 Do not move about, or get out of bed.
-If the temperature reads less than 98.6 on a regular basis, meaning it remains low, even as the day progresses, ( your temperature tends to raise as the day goes on ) it is possible that you have low thyroid function.
+If the temperature reads less than 98.6 on a regular basis, meaning it remains low, even as the day progresses, ( your temperature tends to rise as the day goes on ) it is possible that you have low thyroid function.

 Another way that has been suggested,